shpml/fundamentals/10_chapter/08_lesson.md

 | 5   | `<li>Saturday</li>`  |
 | 6      | `<li>Sunday</li>`  |

-Note how each node has an index associated with it.
-These indexes are *zero based* – meaning the first node has an index of 0, the second node an index of 1, etc.
+Note how each node has an index number associated with it.
+These indexes are *zero based*, meaning the first node has an index of 0, the second node an index of 1, etc.

 To locate the fourth item in that NodeList, `<li>Thursday</li>`, we could use the following syntax: